 - Read the Member Handbook to learn what our plan covers and the rules to follow to get covered services and drugs.
 For details about your: - Covered services, refer to Chapters 3 and 4 of your Member Handbook.
 Those chapters tell you what is covered, what is not covered, what rules you need to follow, and what you pay. - Covered drugs, refer to Chapters 5 and 6 of your Member Handbook. - Tell us about any other health or prescription drug coverage you have.
 We must make sure you use all of your coverage options when you get health care.
 Call the CareAdvantage Unit if you have other coverage. - Tell your doctor and other health care providers that you are a member of our plan.
-Show your Member ID Card when you get services or drugs. - Help your doctors and other health care providers give you the best care. - Give them information they need about you and your health.
+Show your Member ID Card when you get services or drugs.

+- Help your doctors and other health care providers give you the best care. - Give them information they need about you and your health.
 Learn as much as you can about your health problems.
 Follow the treatment plans and instructions that you and your providers agree on. - Make sure your doctors and other providers know about all of the drugs you take.
 This includes prescription drugs, over-the-counter drugs, vitamins, and supplements. - Ask any questions you have.
 Your doctors and other providers must explain things in a way you can understand.
-If you ask a question and you don't understand the answer, ask again. - Work with your care manager including completing an annual health risk assessment and developing a personalized plan of care. - Be considerate.
+If you ask a question and you don't understand the answer, ask again. - Work with your care coordinator including completing an annual health risk assessment. - Be considerate.
 We expect all plan members to respect the rights of others.
-We also expect you to act with respect in your doctor's office, hospitals, and other provider office. - Pay what you owe.
-As a plan member, you are responsible for these payments:

-- Medicare Part A and Medicare Part B premiums.
-For most CareAdvantage members, Medi-Cal pays for your Medicare Part A premium and for your Medicare Part B premium. - For some of your long-term services and supports or drugs covered by the plan, you must pay your share of the cost when you get the service or drug.
+We also expect you to act with respect in your doctor's office, hospitals, and other provider offices. - Pay what you owe.
+As a plan member, you are responsible for these payments: - Medicare Part A and Medicare Part B premiums.
+For most CareAdvantage members, Medi-Cal pays for your Medicare Part A premium and for your Medicare Part B premium. - For some of your drugs covered by the plan, you must pay your share of the cost when you get the drug.
+This will be a copayment.
 Chapter 6 tells what you must pay for your drugs. - If you get any services or drugs that are not covered by our plan, you must pay the full cost.
 (Note: If you disagree with our decision to not cover a service or drug, you can make an appeal.
-Please refer to Chapter 9, Section C on page 6, to learn how to make an appeal.) - Tell us if you move.
+Please refer to Chapter 9 Section E2 to learn how to make an appeal.) - Tell us if you move.
 If you plan to move, tell us right away.
-Call the CareAdvantage Unit. - If you move outside of our service area you cannot stay in our plan.
-Only people who live in our service area, San Mateo County, can be members of this plan.
-Chapter 1 of your Member Handbook tells about our service area. - We can help you find out if you're moving outside our service area.
-During a special enrollment period, you can switch to Original Medicare or enroll in a Medicare health or prescription drug plan in your new location. - Tell Medicare and Medi-Cal your new address when you move.
+Call the CareAdvantage Unit. - If you move outside of our service area, you cannot stay in our plan.
+Only people who live in our service area can be members of this plan.
+Chapter 1 of your Member Handbook advises you about our service area.

+- o We can help you find out if you're moving outside our service area - Tell Medicare and Medi-Cal your new address when you move.
 Refer to Chapter 2 of your Member Handbook for phone numbers for Medicare and Medi-Cal. - If you move and stay in our service area, San Mateo County, we still need to know.
 We need to keep your membership record up to date and know how to contact you. - Tell us if you have a new phone number or a better way to contact you. - Call the CareAdvantage Unit for help if you have questions or concerns.